 As one would anticipate, a city with “Lakes” in their name is the center of water pursuits and Detroit Lakes definitely delivers in this category.
-Outdoor splendor awaits on the sparkling waters for boating, fishing and water sport enthusiasts, with over 400 lakes within 25 miles of the city.
+Outdoor splendor awaits on the sparkling waters for boating, fishing and water sports enthusiasts, with over 400 lakes within 25 miles of the city.

 For those that prefer their water activities in the city, Detroit Lake’s pristine mile long beach is perfect for beach fun, while also providing access for launching boats and water activities.

 Things to do in and around Detroit Lakes Minnesota

 When you manage to tear yourself away from the clear blue waters of the Detroit Lakes region, so many activities await on land.
 From shopping to mountain biking to events, Detroit Lakes has something for everyone from sunrise to sunset.

 A stroll through downtown Detroit Lakes is a perfect way to spend an afternoon.
 Offerings range from antiques to boutiques and everything in between, with lots to see and explore.
 Stop for a bite, find a place for a beer, or just enjoy viewing the historic buildings and chatting with friendly locals.

 Along the way, swing by the library and check out the cool sculpture of a child reading a book out front, which was created by local artist, Hans Gilsdorf.

 Then, head down to the Washington Square Mall for more shopping and dining options, perhaps to take in a movie and to snap a shot with your catch of the day.

 What’s the deal with those pretty fish around town?